cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

   .. note::

-      Starting with 4.13.1, marketplace administrators can influence on the onboarding of vendors through the vendor statuses.
-Newly-created vendor either will be able to appear on the storefront immediately after registration, or will have limited functionality.
-In any case, new vendors get access to the vendor panel and can start to work.
       The **Approval of newly-created vendors** parameter in the settings of the :doc:`/user_guide/addons/vendor_data_premoderation/index` add-on is responsible for the status of the newly-created vendor.
-By default, new vendors get the **Pending** status.
+When this setting is enabled, the newly-created vendors get the **Pending** status.

-Vendors can have another statuses:
+Vendors can have other statuses:

 * **Suspended**—vendor and his products won't appear on the storefront.
 In the admin panel, the vendor receives a warning that his account has been suspended.